Cody-Nicholson96/Non-Tech/Principles_Of_Macroeconomics/01_Ten_Principles_Of_Economics/economics.md

 Finally, Economists analyze forces and trends that affect the economy as a whole, including the growth in average income, the fraction of the population that cannot find work, and the rate at which prices are rising

-Economics has many facets, but it is unified by serveral ideas, namely: **The Ten Principles of Economics**
+Economics has many facets, but it is unified by several ideas, namely: **The Ten Principles of Economics**